yqcai888/DCASE2023/README.md

 ## common.py
 The **Adaptive Residual Normaliztion** has been included in common.py.
 ## Citation
-If you are using TF-SepNet, we would appreciate using the following citation:
+If you find our code helps, we would appreciate using the following citations:
 ```
 @article{cai2023tf,
   title={TF-SepNet: An Efficient 1D Kernel Design in CNNs for Low-Complexity Acoustic Scene Classification},